Russell-Waterhouse/blog/content/post/js_jail.md

 where we write the CSS, but at the end of the day we're mostly drawing \<h1>
 and \<p> and \<li>.

-And we have made a god-aweful mess of it.
+And we have made a god-awful mess of it.

-## The Mess, in Detal
+## The Mess, in Detail

-And in making a god-aweful mess of it, I don't think we've had it right even for ten minutes.
+And in making a god-awful mess of it, I don't think we've had it right even for ten minutes.
 There's still so much work to be done.

 We were right that instead of viewing static documents, users should be able